Tijntj3/DE1-SoC-Baremetal/README.md

 ### Program FPGA

-As mentioned at the beginning of this guide, the FGPA can both be programmed in a volatile way and non-volatile way.
+As mentioned at the beginning of this guide, the FGPA can both be programmed in a volatile way and a non-volatile way.
 To program the FPGA on a non-volatile way, you will need to convert the .SOF file found in ```Hex_disco/hw/quartus/output_files/Baremetal_Setup.sof``` to a .JIC file.
 This can be done in Quartus with the "Convert programming file" option.

 To program the FPGA using the .SOF file, open the existing Quartus project and open the programmer (Tools > Programmer)